Decisions, Decisions, Decisions

 The Benefits of Being a College Professor

-Another big plus is that working hours in academia are often more flexible than in other professions.
-So if you want to leave the office early to pick up a child from school, and then work later in the evening once your child is asleep, this is often possible.
+Another big plus is the working hours that academia can offer, which are frequently more flexible than in other professions.
+If, for example, you are a young parent who needs to leave the office early to pick up a child from school, workarounds can often be found, and your job can be made to fit around home life.

-Finally, when you are in your mid-career stages on the way to becoming a professor, there are many opportunities for travel.
-You can get a job in many places all over the world, and you can travel to new places for conferences or research visits.
-If you enjoy exploring new places and getting to know new cultures, languages, and cuisines, then working as a professor offers many chances for you.
+And finally, on the way to becoming a professor there are many opportunities for travel.
+You can find jobs in many places all over the world, and you can travel to new places for conferences or research visits.
+If you enjoy exploring new places and getting to know new cultures, languages, and cuisines, then working as a professor offers many chances for you to develop those interests.

 The Negatives of Being a College Professor

 One of the biggest issues with being a college professor is that because there are a large number of highly qualified academics competing for a small number of professorship jobs, they are highly competitive.
 Even a talented and hard-working researcher who has published extensively and has teaching experience may not ever manage to land a permanent professor job.

 This low supply and high demand can lead to poor job security: researchers who are waiting to land a professorship role often feel compelled to take on a series of temporary jobs with contracts ranging from 6 months to a few years.
 This insecurity is stressful, and means that you have to be constantly vigilant about finding and applying for new roles.
 It certainly is not for everyone.

 If you do successfully get a permanent job as a professor, there is also the issue of compensation.
 Professors are by no means poorly paid, and they typically earn enough to live comfortably and to raise a family.
 However, someone with the level of skill and experience that a professor has could almost certainly earn much more money in the private sector.